python/devguide/triage/issue-tracker.rst

 Reporting an issue
 ------------------

+..
+XXX: This section is slightly out of date after recent tracker changes.

 If the problem you're reporting is not already in the `issue tracker`_, you can report it using the green :guilabel:`New issue` button on the right of the search box above the list of bugs.
 If you're not already signed in to GitHub, it